Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 <h2>Testing</h2>
 <h3>Cross-Device Compatability</h3>
-<p>The website was tested in the device toolbar of Google's Devtools, on:
+<p>The website was tested in the device toolbar of Chrome's Devtools, on:
     <ul>
         <li>Galaxy S5</li>
         <li>iPhone5/SE</li>